 You will also find several picture modes including Standard, HDR, Cinema HDR, sRGB, Photo, Gamer1 for racing games, Gamer2 for CS: GO, Gamer3 for Battlefield, two customizable profiles, and M-Book.

-Finally, the BenQ EX3203R supports the second generation of FreeSync which ensures low input lag for HDR gaming and a wider dynamic range (over DP only) due to the LFC (Low Framerate Compensation) technology support.
+Finally, the BenQ EX3203R supports the second generation of FreeSync, which ensures low input lag for HDR gaming and a wider dynamic range (over DP only) with the LFC (Low Framerate Compensation) technology support.

-This means that when your FPS (Frames Per Second) rate drops below the lower end of the dynamic refresh rate, LFC will double the framerate to maintain smooth performance.
+This means that when your FPS (Frames Per Second) drops below the lower end of the dynamic refresh rate, LFC will double the refresh rate to maintain tear-free performance.

 Design & Connectivity

-When it comes to the ergonomics, you can tilt the screen by -5/20 degrees, height adjust it up to 60mm, and mount it on 100 x 100 VESA holes.
-Connectivity includes two HDMI 2.0, a DisplayPort 1.4, a dual USB 3.0 hub, and a USB type C port.
+When it comes to the ergonomics, you can tilt the screen by -5/20 degrees, height adjust it up to 60mm, and mount it on 100x100mm VESA pattern.
+Connectivity includes two HDMI 2.0 ports, DisplayPort 1.4, a dual-USB 3.0 hub and a USB type C port.

 Price & Similar Monitors

-The BenQ EX3203R FreeSync 2 HDR gaming monitor offers an immersive image quality, a smooth performance, and plenty of exclusive features.
+The BenQ EX3203R FreeSync Premium Pro gaming monitor offers immersive image quality, smooth performance, and plenty of exclusive features.